Working with Capturing the Energy can provide the following benefits to your business or organisation:

 The Wood Review and the Oil & Gas Authority emphasise the need to manage information effectively to maximise efficiency - Capturing the Energy can help you do this.

-As well as identifying and transferring key historical records to the University’s oil and gas archive, we also offer free support and advice to companies at any stage (including records surveys) to help you understand what you should do with the large volumes and various types of information you hold.
+As well as identifying and transferring key historical records to the University’s archive, we also offer free support and advice to companies at any stage (including records surveys) to help you understand what you should do with the large volumes and various types of information you hold.

 Complying with industry regulations

-Working with Capturing the Energy ensures you are compliant with the Department for Business, Energy and Industrial Strategy (BEIS; formerly DECC), which regulates the decommissioning process.
+Working with Capturing the Energy ensures you are compliant with the Department for Business, Energy and Industrial Strategy (BEIS) which regulates the decommissioning process.

-The government's Decommissioning Guidance explicitly supports Capturing the Energy and the need to preserve historically significant records: ‘DECC fully supports the scheme […] and would encourage operators to discuss their records and information with the Capturing the Energy initiative’.
+The government's Decommissioning Guidance explicitly supports Capturing the Energy and the need to preserve historically significant records.

 Safeguarding your place in history

-Oil and gas is a vital industry in the UK, an economic success story which has made Britain a centre of expertise and skills in exploration, production and construction.
+Oil, gas and renewables are a vital industry in the UK, an economic success story which has made Britain a centre of expertise and skills in exploration, production and construction.
 It has also had a transformative effect on communities in the northeast of Scotland and across the country.

-Although the industry continues to thrive and production from the North Sea is likely to continue for decades to come, the industry must take proactive steps now to preserve a record of its remarkable achievements - Capturing the Energy enables your organisation to be part of that legacy.
+Although the oil and gas industry continues to thrive and production from the North Sea is likely to continue for decades to come, the industry must take proactive steps now to preserve a record of its remarkable achievements - Capturing the Energy enables your organisation to be part of that legacy.

 Several companies have already seen the value of working with us - why not join them?